stratapp-ai/stratapp-ai.github.io/privacy.md

 **What are cookies**

 ​Cookies are small pieces of text sent to your web browser by a website you visit.
-A cookie file is stored in your web browser and allows the Service or a third-party to recognize you and make your next visit easier and the Service more useful to you.Cookies can be &quot;persistent&quot; or &quot;session&quot; cookies.
+A cookie file is stored in your web browser and allows the Service or a third-party to recognize you and make your next visit easier and the Service more useful to you.Cookies can be "persistent" or "session" cookies.
 Persistent cookies remain on your personal computer or mobile device when you go offline, while session cookies are deleted as soon as you close your web browser.

 **How #stratapp uses cookies**